patch/cldr-number-pm5/README.md

 ## Methods

+These can either be called as class methods or object methods.

 - decimal\_formatter

-    Returns a decimal formatter, which is a [CLDR::Number::Format::Decimal](https://metacpan.org/pod/CLDR::Number::Format::Decimal) object instantiated with all of the attributes from your CLDR::Number object as well as any attributes passed to this method.
+    Returns a decimal formatter, which is a [CLDR::Number::Format::Decimal](https://metacpan.org/pod/CLDR::Number::Format::Decimal) object instantiated with the atttributes passed to this method.
+If called as an object method, the attributes from your CLDR::Number object will also be passed.

 - percent\_formatter

-    Returns a percent formatter, which is a [CLDR::Number::Format::Percent](https://metacpan.org/pod/CLDR::Number::Format::Percent) object instantiated with all of the attributes from your CLDR::Number object as well as any attributes passed to this method.
+    Returns a percent formatter, which is a [CLDR::Number::Format::Percent](https://metacpan.org/pod/CLDR::Number::Format::Percent) object instantiated with the atttributes passed to this method.
+If called as an object method, the attributes from your CLDR::Number object will also be passed.

 - currency\_formatter

-    Returns a currency formatter, which is a [CLDR::Number::Format::Currency](https://metacpan.org/pod/CLDR::Number::Format::Currency) object instantiated with all of the attributes from your CLDR::Number object as well as any attributes passed to this method.
+    Returns a currency formatter, which is a [CLDR::Number::Format::Currency](https://metacpan.org/pod/CLDR::Number::Format::Currency) object instantiated with the atttributes passed to this method.
+If called as an object method, the attributes from your CLDR::Number object will also be passed.

 ## Common Attributes